 If you have an old website, there’s a good chance that managing it is problematic.
-Many old CMS systems just aren’t up to the job anymore and can involve having to use HTML and markup to get the results you need.
+Many old CMS systems aren’t up to the job anymore and can involve using HTML and markup to get the desired results.

-This is where re-platforming to WordPress comes in – moving your site to WordPress will make it easier to manage and will improve your site, getting you ranking higher and will ultimately deliver you more traffic.
+This is where re-platforming to WordPress comes in – moving your site to WordPress will make it easier to manage and improve your site, ranking you higher and ultimately delivering you more traffic.

 Planning your move

-The first thing to do before re-platforming to WordPress is to have a quick check to see if there are any plugins to help with the migration.
+Before re-platforming to WordPress, the first thing to do is check to see if there are any plugins to help with the migration.
 Platforms such as Joomla or Magento can be migrated using a WordPress plugin or third-party service to move the content over relatively quickly.

-For older platforms, there may not be this option, but it doesn’t mean you have manually cut and paste everything over.
+There may not be this option for older platforms, but it doesn’t mean you have manually cut and paste everything over.
 There are ways to migrate specific content areas from old sites and map them to page or post titles and content areas within WordPress.

-One you’ve found a way to migrate, the next thing to do is to look carefully through your existing content and make some decisions on whether it all needs to be re-platformed.
+Once you’ve found a way to migrate, the next thing to do is to look carefully through your existing content and decide whether it needs to be re-platformed.

 To help you make this decision, you’ll need to use a variety of tools to examine data: